OWASP/www-policy/operational/covid-restrictions.md

 Safety is paramount, with activity and financial health as secondary concerns.
 The following regularly reviewed restrictions apply until further notice.

 - Virtual events remain the preferred method of meeting OWASP provides free access to virtual meeting rooms, training, and webinar facilities for up to 1000 attendees.
 Virtual meetings have no cost to chapters, events, and training programs.
 You can obtain these via submitting a non-funding request ticket at https://contact.owasp.org.
-- Small gatherings should be postponed or not held at this time.
-If you feel safe holding an event, please follow the guidelines below.
-Following the WHO small gathering requirements is mandatory.
+- Physical events should be postponed or not held at this time.
+If you are still holding a physical event, you must get pre-approval and follow the requirements set out below.
-- Meetings, activities, and events in jurisdictions with vaccination status prohibitions are not permitted without pre-approval.
-The risk of someone contracting or spreading COVID at an OWASP meeting or event will be unmanageable in these jurisdictions.
-We cannot obtain COVID insurance.
-Therefore, we cannot hold them as the financial and health risks are unmanageable and too great for a non-profit organization.
+- Meetings, activities, and events are not permitted without pre-approval in jurisdictions with prohibitions against mandatory masking, or prohibitions against businesses requiring vaccination status checks, prohibition against the use of vaccine passports, or proof of a recent negative COVID test.
 - Chapter-related expenses over $250 require pre-approval and will only be approved for chapter, project, committee, or event-related expenses.
 The Grants policy or applying for a regional event is likely to be better choices for larger expenses.
 - No monthly, software, periodic, or subscription event space, or other recurring payments are permitted as OWASP's income is down over 80% compared to 2019
 - Travel expenses require pre-approval.
 Travel is extraordinarily unlikely to be approved due to OWASP's financial position.
 See below for more details if you want to travel.